TimiMakkonen/Minesweeper/README.md

 You can follow these simple instructions to build this library:

 1. Make sure you have [CMake](https://cmake.org/download/) installed. (version 3.8 or later)
-2. Create and change to a 'build'-directory by running these commands:
+2. Create and change to a `build`-directory by running these commands:

     ```console
     cd <path to this directory>